 Table 2 in Appendix B shows the dollar amount of the fees accrued by each Fund for administration services, the amount of fees waived by Atlantic, if any, and the actual fees retained by Atlantic under the Services Agreement.
-The data provided is since commencement of operations on July 18, 2014.
+The data provided is for the last three fiscal years.